cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 4-29.md

   - Integrate excel parse for candidates sheet onto frontend
   - Implement returning graders logic
   - allow recommendations to be added from the professors page
+  - clarify remove button
+    - option 1: remove assignment for this candidate
+    - option 2: remove candidate from database

 ### Sophie Tran
 - **Total Hours Worked: 6**